arto-heino/image-sharing-service/README.md

 ```
 There are plenty of bugs in current version, here are some of them.

-- MyImages, giving a nullPointError when trying to parse images you have been uploaded
-- Frontpage "File" well, is not updating because of DOM-error
 - Frontpage "Tags" well, is not transfer user to correct position in Images
 - Password changing has not been tested yet :D
 ```